Eugenol: Other

 Eugenol is an ingredient in some fungicides and weed control products used in agricultural practices in the European Union.
 It is used in hundreds of household products, such as pesticides, pet care, laundry, cleaning, and paper or vehicle products.

 Toxicity

+Lesser side effects of eugenol toxicity that may not be considered a full overdose:

+Sedation, dizziness, hallucinations, delirium, mild respiratory depression, nausea, and muscle spasms.

 Taken orally in high doses for chronic periods, eugenol may cause liver toxicity.
-An overdose is possible, causing a wide range of symptoms from blood in the urine, to convulsions, diarrhea, nausea, unconsciousness, dizziness, rapid heart rate, or acute kidney injury.
+An overdose is possible, causing a wide range of symptoms, such as hematuria (blood in urine), convulsions, diarrhea, unconsciousness, heavy respiratory depression, tachycardia (rapid heart rate), or acute kidney injury.
 N-acetylcysteine may be used to treat people with eugenol or clove oil overdose.

 As an allergenic

-Eugenol is subject to restrictions on its use in perfumery as some people may become sensitised to it, however, the degree to which eugenol can cause an allergic reaction in humans is disputed.
+Eugenol is subject to restrictions on its use in perfumery, as some people may become sensitised to it, however, the degree to which eugenol can cause an allergic reaction in humans is disputed.

 Eugenol is a component of balsam of Peru, to which some people are allergic.
 When eugenol is used in dental preparations such as surgical pastes, dental packing, and dental cement, it may cause contact stomatitis and allergic cheilitis.
 The allergy can be discovered via a patch test.